 Student Admissions, Outcomes,and Other Data (PDF)

 Application Deadline: December 15

 APA Office of Program Consultation and Accreditation: (202) 336-5979

 The doctoral program in Counseling Psychology at Fordham University is dedicated to the preparation of psychologists in the scientist-practitioner model.
 Our PhD program is designed to provide strong grounding in the major areas of psychological theory and research, and the union of these areas with practice.
 The program accepts students who have high academic ability, and whose primary goals lie in applied and/or academic settings.
 Approximately half of our students enter with a master's degree (in counseling or a related field).

 Students who complete our program are qualified to enter various professional settings, including: college counseling centers, hospital clinics, mental health centers, community agencies, independent practice, business and industry, and teaching departments in colleges and universities.

 Students who want preparation in primarily one particular theoretical approach to counseling or in a special area within counseling psychology can accomplish this goal through their practica and internship.
 Otherwise, intensive specialization is usually attained in postdoctoral experiences.
 Graduates of the program leave with a solid background in counseling theories, research, and practice, and are prepared to function as general practitioners, academicians, or to seek specialization through further study or supervised experience.

-Read the Student Admissions, Outcomes,and Other Data
+View each section of Student Admissions, Outcomes,and Other Data